keuller/vuelm/README.md

       }
     }
   }

   export default connect(Counter, { counter })
 </script>

 ```

-This component has two buttons which are used to invoke actions from our model object.
+This component has two buttons which are used to invoke actions from our store.
 We use ```connect``` function to bind the component with model state.

 As we can see Vuelm brings the simplicity and powerful design from Elm architecture to our Vue components.